TobyAndToby/generate-license-file/README.md

 generate-license-file is an NX Monorepo.
 We have aliased common commands in the scripts section of the `src/package.json` to make working with the project easier.

-Each package is fairly self-explanatory, but all contain README's with further information in their respective directory.
+Each package in the monorepo (under `src/packages/`) contains a README with further information.
 The main library and CLI is under `packages/generate-license-file`.

 ```bash
 # cwd: src/